 - produce higher quality work through a vastly improved workplace culture.

 For educational organisations this means helping educators create quality learning environments.
 Glasser’s vision of Quality Schools included supporting students to motivate themselves, take responsibility for their own behaviour and have personal resilience, leading to better educational outcomes.

 Jeff has an early background in education having been a teacher and principal for 16 years.
 Using the principles of Choice Theory he has successfully conducted his own counselling and consulting practice for thirty years, offering counselling, coaching, and support to individuals, schools, business and organisations.
 Jeff has an exemplary record as an agent of change, a guide, and mentor.
 He continues to provide private counselling through Riviera Counselling Service.

 Jeff is a board and faculty member of Glasser Australia.
 He has supported international companies, school systems and government agencies in developing best practice lead management to create high quality outputs through cultural.
 Jeff continues this work via Choice Practice Institute.

-I’m Deb, the author of this site and I also has a background in education, community services, writing and of course Choice Theory.
-I’ve used Choice Theory to manage my own mental health challenges and I’m passionate about offering others the same opportunity by bringing Jeff’s work to a world wide audience via our online learning portal.
+I’m Deb, the author of this site and I also have a background in education, community services, writing and of course Choice Theory.
+I’ve used Choice Theory to manage my own mental health challenges and I’m passionate about offering others the same opportunity.

 There are a number of ways you can do this

 - An online, or face-to-face session with Jeff

 - A 30-minute chat session with me (email me for this on email@example.com)